juhoinkinen/Annif-wiki/Backend:-YAKE.md

 The `yake` backend is a wrapper around [YAKE library](https://github.com/LIAAD/yake), which performs unsupervised automatic keyword extraction.

-In the Annif backend the keywords found by YAKE are searched from an index, which is formed from the SKOS vocabulary labels.
+In the backend the keywords found by YAKE are searched from an index, which is formed from the SKOS vocabulary labels.
 The index can include `prefLabels`, `altLabels` and/or `hiddenLabels`.
 Keywords and labels in the index are lemmatized and sorted alphabetically for matching.

-The YAKE backend performs lexical matching, but does not perform as well as the other lexical backends (MLLM, STWFSA or Maui) as measured by evaluation results.
-However, the (free) keyword extraction operation offers a possibility to add new features in Annif, especially the feature for suggesting new terms for a vocabulary (the keywords not found in the vocabulary).
+The YAKE backend is based on lexical principle, but currently it does not perform as well as the other lexical backends (MLLM, STWFSA or Maui, which are from the beginning designed to utilize the SKOS vocabulary features).
+However, the (free) keyword extraction operation offers a possibility to add new features to Annif, especially the feature for suggesting new terms for a vocabulary (the keywords not found in the vocabulary).
+Currently the keywords not found from the vocabulary are shown in the debug log.
 Also the unsupervised approach can be useful in some cases: there is no need for training data.

 ## Installation

-Note that the YAKE library is licensed under GPLv3, and installing YAKE library for this optional backend may result in GPLv3 terms to cover the application.
+Please note that the [YAKE](https://github.com/LIAAD/yake) library is licended under [GPLv3](https://www.gnu.org/licenses/gpl-3.0.txt), while Annif is licensed under the Apache License 2.0.
+The licenses are compatible, but depending on legal interpretation, the terms of the GPLv3 (for example the requirement to publish corresponding source code when publishing an executable application) may be considered to apply to the whole of Annif+Yake if you decide to install the optional YAKE dependency.

 For installation see [Optional features and dependencies](https://github.com/NatLibFi/Annif/wiki/Optional-features-and-dependencies).